yongbinfeng/Pileup_GNN/README.md

 **Saved models**\
 There are some pretrained models included in `/saved_models` directory.
-They can be directly loaded for testing without the training phase following the Testing procedure above.
+They can be directly loaded for testing without the training phase following the Testing procedure described above.